philipbelesky/groundhog/site/content/documentation/flows-saturation.md

----
-title:      Flow Saturation
++++
+title=      "Flow Saturation"
+[extra]
-excerpt:    Using surface water flow paths to calculate gradients of infiltration and saturation.
+excerpt=    "Using surface water flow paths to calculate gradients of infiltration and saturation." date=       20-08-02 date=       true files_text= "model and definition demonstrating the use of this component"
-date:       20-08-02
-files:      true
-files_text: model and definition demonstrating the use of this component
----
++++

-The `FlowCatchment` component uses the collection of [pre-calculated flow paths]({% link _documentation/flows.md %}) to calculate surface infiltration across a given landform.
+The `FlowCatchment` component uses the collection of [pre-calculated flow paths](@/documentation/flows.md) to calculate surface infiltration across a given landform.
 These calculations allow for estimates of infiltration volumes across a given landform and the flow volumes collected in a landform's basins or edges.
 In many cases, the same methods will also be applicable to roofs and other surfaces.

 To perform this calculation, the component: